aces/Loris/modules/configuration/test/TestPlan.md

    [Manual Test]
    >Some settings will break LORIS, like changing the base path, or Main project URL, so be wary.
-5. Boolean configurations in the database can be either set to `1/0` or `true/false`.
+4. Boolean configurations in the database can be either set to `1/0` or `true/false`.
    - make sure that changing the value from the module does not alter the type of boolean (`1/0` or `true/false`) in the database but only alters it's value.
    - manually change, in the database, the type of boolean (from `true/false` to `1/0` for example) and make sure that updating the value from the front end subsequently only changes the value again without reverting the type to `true/false`.
   [Manual Test]
-6. Go through each of the fields in the configuration module that have the "Add field" button.
+5. Choose a field in the configuration module that have the "Add field" button.
 These are configuration values that allow multiple entries.
-For each of these fields:
    - try clicking the "Add field" button to see that this adds a new field to enter data.
 Enter data and press save at the bottom of the page.
 Refresh the page, check that the data saved